Overview

 High-Level Organization of the CGNS Database For a full specification of the location of CFD data in the CGNS database, the user should see the SIDS File Mapping document.
 For convenience, we summarize the high-level structure below.
 A CGNS database consists of a tree of nodes implemented as all or part of one or more database files.
 All information is identified by and accessed through a single node in one of these files.

 By definition, the root node of a CGNS database has the Label CGNSBase_t.
 The name of the CGNS database can be specified by the user and is stored in the “Name” field of the CGNSBase_t node.
-Current CGNS conventions require that the CGNSBase_t node be located directly below a “root node” in the database file indentified by the name “/”.
+Current CGNS conventions require that the CGNSBase_t node be located directly below a “root node” in the database file identified by the name “/”.

 A database file may contain multiple CGNS databases, and thus multiple CGNSBase_t nodes.
 However, each node labeled CGNSBase_t in a single file must have a unique name.
 The user or application must know the name of the file containing the entry-level node and, if there is more than one node labeled CGNSBase_t in that file, the name of the database as well.